 - 100 g/ 3.5 oz/ 1 cup feta

 - 1 organic lemon, juice and some zest

-- Cook the quinoa according to the packet's instructions.
+- Wash the quinoa in a fine-mesh sieve very thoroughly.
+Cook according to the packet's instructions.
 Drain thoroughly, leave to cool completely and chill until ready to use.

 - Toast the almonds in a small pan without adding any fat.
 Leave to cool completely and chop roughly.